dsalomoni/my-ubuntu/README.md

 If you then open a terminal in Ubuntu and type for instance `ls -l /host`, you should see the files stored under your Windows `C:\bdb` (or Linux/Mac OS `/bdb`) directory.
 The `readonly` part above prevents Ubuntu from modifying the files on the host.
 If you want to be able to read _and_ write files present on your host system (**be careful**), remove `readonly`.

-## 5. Logging in to your Ubuntu system without the GUI
+### 4.2.
+Logging in to your Ubuntu system without the GUI

-If you want to connect to the Ubuntu system using a terminal, i.e. without the GUI, start the container according to section 1 or 2, and then issue the following command from the terminal:
+If you want to connect to the Ubuntu system using a terminal, i.e. without the GUI, run the image according to the sections above, and then issue the following command from the terminal:

 ```
 docker exec -it -u ubuntu -w /home/ubuntu my_desktop bash